pavan-official/pavan-e-commerce-ui/kubernetes-interview-prep/interview-questions/cicd-integration.md

 **Interview Response**:
 *"When the built-in GitHub Actions npm cache failed with workspaces, I didn't just disable caching.
 I implemented a manual caching strategy using actions/cache@v4 that explicitly caches the npm cache directory and node_modules.
 This maintains the performance benefits while being compatible with npm workspaces.
 The key is understanding the limitations of built-in tools and implementing custom solutions when needed."*

 ---

+### **Scenario 4: Industry Standards vs Workspace Compatibility**

+**Problem**: npm ci failed with workspaces, but industry standards require npm ci

+**Solution Approach**:
+1. **Analysis**: npm ci is industry standard but needs workspace flags
+2. **Implementation**: Use `npm ci --workspace=client --workspace=admin`
+3. **Benefits**: Maintains 2-10x faster installs, reproducible builds, security
+4. **Principle**: Solve configuration issues, don't abandon standards

+**Interview Response**:
+*"When npm ci failed with workspaces, I didn't abandon the industry standard.
+I identified that the issue was missing workspace flags.
+The solution was to use `npm ci --workspace=client --workspace=admin` which maintains all the benefits of npm ci while being compatible with npm workspaces.
+This ensures we get the best of both worlds: workspace compatibility and industry-standard performance and security."*

+---

+### **Scenario 5: Missing Root Package Lock in Monorepo**

+**Problem**: `npm ci` failed with 'no package-lock.json' in monorepo

+**Solution Approach**:
+1. **Root Cause**: Monorepos need root package-lock.json for workspace relationships
+2. **Two-Step Process**: Generate root package-lock.json, then npm ci
+3. **Implementation**: `npm install --package-lock-only` then `npm ci --workspace=client --workspace=admin`
+4. **Result**: Complete dependency tree definition with workspace relationships

+**Interview Response**:
+*"When npm ci failed with 'no package-lock.json' in the monorepo, I identified that monorepos need a root package-lock.json to define workspace relationships.
+The solution is a two-step process: first, generate the root package-lock.json with `npm install --package-lock-only`, then use `npm ci --workspace=client --workspace=admin`.
+This maintains all industry standard benefits while being compatible with npm workspaces."*

+---

+### **Scenario 6: Build Script Execution Context Issues**

+**Problem**: `npm ci --workspace=client --workspace=admin` failed with 'No workspaces found'

+**Solution Approach**:
+1. **Analysis**: Build script running from client directory, but workspace commands need root context
+2. **Implementation**: Use `cwd: path.join(__dirname, '..', '..')` in execSync calls
+3. **Result**: Workspace commands run from root directory where configuration exists
+4. **Benefit**: Maintains industry standard npm ci with proper workspace support

+**Interview Response**:
+*"When npm ci --workspace=client --workspace=admin failed with 'No workspaces found', I identified that the build script was running from the client directory, but workspace commands require the root directory context.
+The solution is to use `cwd: path.join(__dirname, '..', '..')` in execSync calls to ensure npm commands run from the root directory.
+This maintains all industry standard benefits while properly supporting npm workspaces."*

+---